spk121/guile-gi/README.md

 GLib, and WebKit2 -- by generating a Scheme API from the GObject Introspection information provided by those libraries.

 This is alpha code.
-It is barely documented.
-The API may not be stable.
+It is lightly documented.
+The API is stabilizing, but, may still change.

 Guile GI has two primary components.